banats213/E25_41934_Structural/A3/README.md

 The script checks if the model contains relevant element properties (walls, beams etc.) and if they have properties like **dimensions** and **ID**.

+The file creates a report "ids_report.html" in the folder.

 ---

 ## 1. As is BPMN diagram

-A BPMN diagram describing how the entire structural main-script is working has been added in the A3-folder.
+A BPMN diagram describing how the entire structural main-script is working at the moment (10.11.2025) has been added in the A3-folder.

-Use an online viewer or program to see the bpmn-diagram.

 Name of file: **A3_as_is.bpmn**